tal33/MFRC522-trigger/README.md

   * modified ansible deployment
     * no self-cloning of this repo
     * modifying /boot/userconfig.txt instead of /boot/config.txt as is recommended with volumio3
+  * modified configuration
+    * config.json now contains templates and not the tags itself
+    * removed support for legacy configuration format
 * MFRC522-trigger is based on [pirc522](https://github.com/ondryaso/pi-rc522) which is based on the famous [MFRC522-python](https://github.com/mxgxw/MFRC522-python)